hyperflow-wms/hyperflow-awsfargate-executor/README.md

 Update your workflow so it uses RESTServiceCommand function.

-In RESTServiceCommand.config.js set SERVICE_URL to copied IP address plus 8080 port, for example: http://63.32.93.119:8080
+Running Hyperflow with AWS Fargate is identical like AWS Lambda, you just need to switch SERVICE_URL in RESTServiceCommand.config.js from lambda URL to fargate application endpoint which is copied IP address (above) plus 8080 port, for example:

+http://63.32.93.119:8080

 Also remember to set storage (S3) and bucket & prefix.
-It is mandatory for this executor.
+S3 service is mandatory for this executor.

-Then you can run a workflow:
-./hyperflow/bin/hflow run workflow.json

 For more details check hyperflow page: https://github.com/hyperflow-wms/hyperflow.